-Silence as an Act of Resistance
+Silence as an act of resistance

 Each Tuesday, we release a prayer guide with the hope that we collectively join our hearts through prayer in a “laser-focused” way.